-If you are a dog owner, it’s probably hard to imagine a non barking dog.
-Yet, it is possible to have a dog that does not bark including:
+If you are a dog owner, it’s probably hard to imagine a non-barking dog.
+Yet, it is possible to have a dog that does not bark.
+Ways to achieve this include:

-4. Surgery: Although used as a last resort, owners that have used a surgical procedure called debarking to prevent their dog from barking.
+- Surgery: Although used as a last resort, owners have used a surgical procedure called debarking to prevent their dog from barking.

 There are many reasons or triggers for a dog to bark.
 In general some dogs find barking itself rewarding.
 It may be because it gets a reaction from others when barking.
 The key is to understand the trigger for inappropriate barking, and either removing the stimulus or modifying the behavior.
 Triggers include: